Student Debt is Still No Joke

 Check out this great RESP calculator that helps you evaluate estimated tuition costs in Canada for a post-secondary education.
 The RESP calculator will also suggest how much you need to set aside each month or year to reach your goal, and how much you will be saving by contributing to an RESP instead of borrowing.

-For those of you that feel you might need the extra help, Heritage has an annual RESP contest that is currently running.
-Heritage Education Funds is giving away one of eight $2,500 prizes towards a Heritage RESP.
+For those of you that feel you might need the extra help, Knowledge First has an annual RESP contest that is currently running.
+They are giving away one of three $2,500 prizes towards a Heritage Plan.
 Enter today for a chance to WIN!*